 Building the whole thing from scratch wasn’t an easy decision.
 It meant to throw away the “working” version we had built for the last 3 months.
 It seemed as a retreat.
 But was it really?
 The truth is, no, it wasn’t.
 It was a meaningful “iteration” process through which we unveiled lots of uncertainty.
 The new start was not the same as the first.

 Burnout is a scary thing and I learned the hard way.
-I worked 14 hours everyday for 8 months.
-Soon after the project it came knocking on my door.
+I worked 14 hours every day for 8 months.
+Soon after the project, it came knocking on my door.
 Experiencing it for the first time, it took a while for me to diagnose the problem and get over it.
 It was lucky that it was after, not in the middle of the project.
-The result could’ve been much worse otherwise.
 Burning days and nights is unavoidable in our world at times.
 Mindful meditation has become my way through it ever since.

 Modern Framework, Opportunity for future